BYLAWS OF THE ORAL ROBERTS UNIVERSITY ALUMNI ASSOCIATION

 There shall be a minimum of seven (7) At-Large Director Seats representing the Alumni.
 Any Regular Member may submit an application to apply to the Nominating Committee to be considered for placement on the ballot for an open At-Large Director Seat.
 In selecting candidates to be listed on the ballot for the At-Large seats, the Nominating Committee should seek to promote diversity and representation along lines other than graduation year.
 For instance, consideration should be given to representation of the various graduate schools, minorities, gender, current geographic location (based on overall location of all Regular Members) and other identifiable groups which may be underrepresented on the Board.

 3. Appointed Director Seats.

 The Nominating Committee may present to the Board candidates who the Nominating Committee believes should be appointed to the Board, along with the reasons for such appointments.
 The Board shall consider such recommendations and ratify each appointment by a two-thirds (2/3) majority vote.
-It is the intent of the Appointed Director Seats to foster geographic, ethnic, gender and other diversity among the Board.
+It is the intent of the Appointed Director Seats to foster and strengthen geographic, ethnic, gender, occupation or area of professional expertise, and other diversity among the Board.
 No Director may be appointed to the Board for more than two (2) consecutive terms.
 Consistent with the Bylaws, no more than half of the Board shall be Appointed Directors at any one time.
 Such appointments shall be made and considered individually by the Board at the Fall Regular Meeting or as determined appropriate by the Board.

 4. Nominations process.